buildfire.components.listView

 Provides return statement to retrieve actions and custom content for a specific item.

-listView.onItemRender = (options) => {
+listView.onItemRender = (event) => {

 let actions = [